-From: Presidency
+From: General Secretariat of the Council

 To: Delegations

-No. prev. doc.: 13078/21
+No. prev. doc.: 13474/21

-No. Cion doc.: 6750/21
+No. Cion doc.: 6750/21 - COM(2021) 93 final

 Subject: Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL to strengthen the application of the principle of equal pay for equal work or work of equal value between men and women through pay transparency and enforcement mechanisms

-With a view to the informal videoconference of the members of the Social Questions Working Party on 12 November 2021, delegations will find attached a new Presidency compromise text for all the Chapters.
+With a view to the informal videoconference of the members of the Social Questions Working party on 23 November 2021, delegations will find attached a new Presidency compromise text for all the Chapters.

 The changes in relation to the initial Commission proposal (doc.
-6750/21) and to the document 12704/21 are marked in bold and deletions with [...].
+6750/21) and to the documents 12123/21, 12704/21, 13078/21 are marked in bold and deletions with [...].
 Changes in relation to the previous document (doc.
-13078/21) are marked in bold underline and deletions with [...].
+13474/21) are marked in bold underline and deletions with [...].